Understanding Parkinson’s Research

 Maybe yes, insofar as research is advanced by the work and insights of many scientific practitioners whose technical dictionaries are way beyond a layman’s understanding.
 But no, insofar as research depends ultimately on those who pay for it and on the people who help advance it by, for example, volunteering for trials.
 The research community must use a shared language.
 Furthermore, plain English is quite sufficient to explain how the research world functions and you do not need to understand how gravity works to contribute to a study of its effects.

-We begin at the beginning; the hypothesis.
+To begin at the beginning; the hypothesis.

 A hypothesis is a proposed explanation for something observed to be happening.
 A research study of a hypothesis must conform to a formal structure that declares, up-front: